Battle of Bibracte: Battle

 The battle lasted many hours into the night, until the Romans finally took the Helvetic baggage train, capturing both a daughter and a son of Orgetorix.
-According to Caesar, 130,000 enemies escaped, of which 110,000 survived the retreat.
+According to Caesar, 130,000 enemies escaped, of whom 110,000 survived the retreat.
 Unable to pursue on account of battle wounds and the time it took to bury the dead, Caesar rested three days before he followed the fleeing Helvetii.
 These, in turn, had managed to reach the territory of the Lingones within four days of the battle.
 Caesar warned the Lingones not to assist them, prompting the Helvetii and their allies to surrender.

 Aftermath

 Casualties

 Caesar claimed that of the 368,000 Helvetii and allies, only 130,000 got away, of whom 110,000 returned home.
 Orosius, probably drawing on the works of Caesar's general Asinius Pollio, gave an original strength of 157,000 for the barbarians, adding that 47,000 died during the campaign.
 Strabo states an even lower figure, with only 8,000 escaping the battle, an estimate assessed as plausible by Hans Delbrück.

 Historian David Henige takes particular issue with the supposed population and warrior counts.
 Caesar claims that he was able to estimate the population of the Helvetii because in their camp there was a census, written in Greek on tablets, which would have indicated 263,000 Helvetii and 105,000 allies, of whom exactly one quarter (92,000) were combatants.
 But Henige points out that such a census would have been difficult to achieve by the Gauls, that it would make no sense to be written in Greek by non-Greek tribes, and that carrying such a large quantity of stone or wood tablets on their migration would have been a monumental feat.
 Henige finds it oddly convenient that exactly one quarter were combatants, suggesting that the numbers were more likely ginned up by Caesar than outright counted by census.
 Even contemporary authors estimated that the population of the Helvetii and their allies were lower, Livy surmised that there were 157,000 overall.
 But Henige still believes this number inaccurate.
 Hans Delbrück estimates that there were at most 20,000 migrating Helvetii, of whom 12,000 were warriors.
 Gilliver thinks that there were not more than 50,000 men in the Gallic army.

 Also according to Caesar the census totals of the tribes at the start of the war were: